offGustavo/md-agenda.nvim/README.md

 ```

 ## Roadmap
-- Support for different calendars (low priority)
 - Using a custom function for folding instead of markers. (medium priority)
 - Showing tasks' completion times in the agenda view. (high priority)
-- Redesigning the habit and agenda views. (high priority)

 ---